Dans-labs/dariah/docs/API.md

 ### Permissions

 Data access is controlled.
-You only get the data you have rights to.
+You only get the data you have rights to access.
 If you fetch records, it depends on your access level which records and which fields are being returned.

 The contribution tool itself uses this API to feed itself with data.
-It does not use other data access.
+It does not use other data access methods.

 ### Source

-Lacking more complete information, you might want to look into the source code:
+In those cases where this documentation fails to give the information you need you might want to look into the source code:

 * [index.py]({{site.serverBase}}/index.py)
 * [controller.py]({{site.serverBase}}/controllers/controller.py)